Voting Rules for Accurate Democracy Legislative Systems. Fair-share Projects. Funding FS Uses.

 Venture capital groups might give each member a number of ballots equal to his or her investment shares.
 The tally finds which proposals score high on enough ballots to win funding and how much funding.

-Grant givers in foundations and government could use fair-share spending to spread grants well in the community of interest.
+Grant givers in foundations and government can use fair-share spending to spread grants well in the community of interest.
 This works best when the grant committee accurately reflects that community.

 The Evolution of FS in One Community